beauallison/codeship-api/README.md

 - Third party authentication services - Github, Gitlab, Bitbucket etc
 - Accounts with 2FA

-For each project where access is required the _codeship.com_ must be in a respective Team for that project.
+For each project where access is required the project must be in a respective Team for that project.
 For further information refer to the [Codeship documentation][codeshipAuth].

 ## Install